sanu151/node.JS/README.md

 *Asynchronous Functions (return control before operation completes):*

-- writeFile(path, data, options, callback): Writes data asynchronously to a file at the specified path.
+- **writeFile(path, data, options, callback)**: Writes data asynchronously to a file at the specified path.

-> path: The file path where you want to write the data.
+> _path_:   The file path where you want to write the data.
-> data: The data to be written to the file (can be a string, buffer, or an object).
+> _data_:   The data to be written to the file (can be a string, buffer, or an object).
-> options (optional): An object containing options for the write operation.
+> _options (optional)_:   An object containing options for the write operation.
-> callback (optional): A function that gets called when the write operation is complete (or if there's an error).
+> _callback (optional)_:   A function that gets called when the write operation is complete (or if there's an error).
 It receives an error object (if any) as the first argument.
-> appendFile(path, data, options, callback): Appends data asynchronously to a file at the specified path.
+> _appendFile(path, data, options, callback)_:   Appends data asynchronously to a file at the specified path.
 Similar to writeFile but adds data to the end of the file if it already exists.

-- readFile(path, options, callback): Reads the contents of a file asynchronously at the specified path.
+- **readFile(path, options, callback)**: Reads the contents of a file asynchronously at the specified path.

-> callback: A function that gets called when the read operation is complete (or if there's an error).
+> _callback_:   A function that gets called when the read operation is complete (or if there's an error).
 It receives an error object (if any) as the first argument and the data from the file (as a string or buffer) as the second argument.

-- rename(oldPath, newPath, callback): Renames a file or directory asynchronously.
+- **rename(oldPath, newPath, callback)**: Renames a file or directory asynchronously.

-- unlink(path, callback): Deletes a file asynchronously at the specified path.
+- **unlink(path, callback)**: Deletes a file asynchronously at the specified path.

-- exists(path, callback): Checks if a file or directory exists asynchronously at the specified path.
+- **exists(path, callback)**: Checks if a file or directory exists asynchronously at the specified path.
 The callback receives a boolean value (true if the file exists, false otherwise).

 *Synchronous Functions (return control after operation completes):*

-- writeFileSync(path, data, options): Writes data synchronously to a file at the specified path.
+- **writeFileSync(path, data, options)**: Writes data synchronously to a file at the specified path.
 This function blocks the event loop until the write operation is complete.

-- appendFileSync(path, data, options): Appends data synchronously to a file at the specified path.
+- **appendFileSync(path, data, options)**: Appends data synchronously to a file at the specified path.
 Similar to writeFileSync but for appending data.

-- readFileSync(path, options): Reads the contents of a file synchronously at the specified path.
+- **readFileSync(path, options)**: Reads the contents of a file synchronously at the specified path.
 This function blocks the event loop until the read operation is complete and returns the data from the file (as a string or buffer).

-- renameSync(oldPath, newPath): Renames a file or directory synchronously.
+- **renameSync(oldPath, newPath)**: Renames a file or directory synchronously.

-- unlinkSync(path): Deletes a file synchronously at the specified path.
+- **unlinkSync(path)**: Deletes a file synchronously at the specified path.

-- existsSync(path): Checks if a file or directory exists synchronously at the specified path.
+- **existsSync(path)**: Checks if a file or directory exists synchronously at the specified path.
 This function returns a boolean value (true if the file exists, false otherwise).

 *Choosing Between Asynchronous and Synchronous Functions:*